kp7742/UE4Dumper/README.md

 - Fix and Regenerate So(Elf) File from Dump
 - Dumping of Game Structure SDK file(Need to Find Pointers Manually)
 - Support Fast Dumping(May Miss some data)
-- Support Any UE 4.18 Game
+- Support SDK Dumping for UE 4.18 Based Games
 - Tested on 32bit PUBG Mobile Series

 ## Note